 Tag every template you create

 Practice areas and custom tags are what make the library scalable as it grows.
-Tag at creation, not later.
+Set them at creation, not later.

-Use Save as template after you've validated the work
+Save a template only after you have run the work once

-Use Save as template after you've validated the work
+Save a template only after you have run the work once

-Don’t save a Review or Discovery as a template until you’ve actually run it once and confirmed the result is what you want.
-The template will inherit any sloppy column or topic.
+Don’t save a Review or a Discovery to the library until you have run it and confirmed the result.
+The template inherits every sloppy column and half-written Topic.

 Next steps